Calculate Your Organic SEO CTR Manipulation

 If you do all of these things you’re much more likely to get more accurate, consistent CTR curves on your own site.

-After starting a new campaign on SERP Empire, your rankings will start to bounce.
+After starting a new campaign on SERP Empire or Viper Tools, your rankings will start to bounce.
 It usually happens after a few days, up to 10 after you start the campaign.
 This means that your positions will go up, then down, and up again, etc.

 About 45 days after you start your campaign, your rankings will then start to stabilize, usually in the highest position your website reached when its positions were bouncing.
 Here are the rankings of a website for 45 days after the start of a campaign: